132nd-FurFace/OPUJ_development/README.md

 # OPUJ_development
-A repository for the development for Operation Urgent Justics Campaign
+A repository for the development for Operation Urgent Justice Campaign